SeldonIO/seldon-core/docs-gb/README.md

 ## Optimization: Modularity for efficient scaling

 Seldon Core 2 is designed to maximize resource efficiency, reduce infrastructure costs, and enhance collaboration while ensuring scalability and high-performance ML operations.
-Its modular architecture enables businesses to deploy only the necessary components, avoiding unnecessary expenses while maintaining agility and efficiency.
+Its modular architecture enables you to deploy only the necessary components, avoiding unnecessary expenses while maintaining agility and efficiency.

 * Optimized resource utilization: Seldon allows you to scale infrastructure dynamically based on real-time demand, ensuring that only required resources are used.
 By eliminating redundancy and reusing models across workflows, you can reduce operational costs while maintaining efficiency.